 Virtual World Structure

-In general, a world includes the following:
+In general, a world includes:

-- Built-in objects called nodes, which may refer to other nodes (*.node), meshes (*.mesh), audio files (*.oga), paths (*.path) or scripts (*.h).
-A world can store both nodes themselves and/or references to nodes stored in external *.node files.
-A *.node file, in turn, can also store both nodes and references to other external *.node files.
+- Built-in objects called nodes, which may refer to other nodes (*.node), meshes (*.mesh), audio files (*.oga), paths (*.path), or scripts (*.h)A world can store both nodes themselves and/or references to nodes stored in external *.node files.
+A *.node file can also store both nodes and references to other external *.node files.

-- Materials and properties.
+- Materials and properties

-- Shaders and textures to which materials refer.
+- Shaders and textures to which materials refer

-- General rendering, physics, sound and game settings.
+- General rendering, physics, sound and game settings

 Each world is stored on the disk in a separate file in the XML format with the .world extension.
 The world content is generated and managed via UnigineEditor.

 A world can store both nodes themselves and/or references to nodes stored in external files with the .node extension.

-Nodes of object-related types may have surfaces and physical bodies (including collision shapes connected with joints).
+Nodes of object-related types may have surfaces and physical bodies (including collision shapes connected using joints).
 Surfaces contain references to particular materials and properties.
 Such references are created automatically when you assign a material or a property to a surface.